Oussamaosman02/php-tuto-old/README.md

 #### Else

-But, what if we want to return oher value if the conditions are not true?
+But, what if we want to return other value if the conditions are not true?
 This can be easily managed with `else` statement:

 ```php
 if (condition) {